 Shopping at Safari Park Is An Adventure Too

-The Safari Outfitters and Thorntree Terrace Bazaar have uniquely crafted jewelry, sculptures and apparel that make great gifts for special people.
-The Bazaar also has a large Kids section filled with unusual games, books, puzzles for your small ones.
+The Safari Outfitters and Thorntree Terrace Bazaar have uniquely crafted jewelry, sculptures, and apparel that make great gifts for special people.
+The Bazaar also has a large Kids section filled with unusual games, books, and puzzles for your small ones.
 All of the shops will ship your items for you if you don’t want to carry them home.